music-suite/music-suite/docs/src/User-Guide.md

 ## Rests, tuplets and ties

 There is never any need to explicitly create rests, tuplets or ties in Music Suite.
-Instead, each note exist in a dedicated time span, which can be inspected and transformed.
+Instead, each note exists in a dedicated time span, which can be inspected and transformed.
 When we compose music expressions in parallel, all notes are interleaved without affecting their onset or duration.

 Notes with the same onset and offset are rendered as chords by default.